Olivia5k/piper/CONTRIBUTING.rst

 * Unit tests are required, integration tests are encouraged.
 * If unsure, strive to emulate the look and feel of the rest of the code.
   Consitency is king!

+This code is checked with `flake8` for style, no exceptions.
+Keep in mind that making code PEP8 compliant doesn't necessarily make it Pythonic.

 Test naming
 ^^^^^^^^^^^